ch4mpy/spring-addons/samples/tutorials/servlet-client/README.md

 ## 4. Preventing Simultaneous Identities
 Our index page being static (as well as the generated login one), it has no notion of the user being authenticated.
 As a consequence, an already identified user can login with a second OIDC Provider.

-If there is no fundamental problem with that (he may actually have a variety of numeric identities across as many OPs as he likes), Spring does not support that out of the box: `OAuth2AuthenticationToken` is bound to a single `OAuth2User` which supports only one `subject` (the one from the last authentication), and the authorized client repository requires that `subject` to retrieve an authorized client.
+If there is no fundamental problem with that (a user may actually have a variety of numeric identities across as many OPs as he likes), Spring does not support that out of the box: `OAuth2AuthenticationToken` is bound to a single `OAuth2User` which supports only one `subject` (the one from the last authentication), and the authorized client repository requires that `subject` to retrieve an authorized client.

 As a result, if we login sequentially with several OP in our app, only the last identity is available and logout will terminate the session on the last OP only.

-As working around `InMemoryAuthorizedClientRepository` is a rather complicated task, what we'll implement next is a guard to prevent authenticated users from logging in.
+As working around `InMemoryAuthorizedClientRepository` is a rather complicated task, what we'll implement next is a guard to prevent authenticated users from logging in: they'll have to logout before they can login again.

 ### 4.1.
 Thymeleaf Index
 Our first step will be replacing the static index with a template adapting to the user authentication status: display a `login` button to unauthorized users and a `logout` button to those already authenticated.